Variations9/CSVTools/Source/Documentation/Terminal Commands.md

+To Install:

+npm install

-To Generate the new .csv file
+To Generate the new .csv file:
-node Source/Tools/CSVTools/update-csv-workflow.mjs

-To generate the .csv file, saving the workflow to the logs folder node Source/Tools/CSVTools/update-csv-workflow.mjs 2>&1 | tee Documentation/logs/workflow-$(date +%Y%m%d-%H%M%S).log
+npm run csv:update

+The Result: It'll generate a .csv file with Date and Time stamp, saved in /Source/ProjectMap as SourceFolder(Date and Time).csv.

 To generate a .html web page of the Source folder:

+npm run html:export

-It'll generate a folder at the root level named "Distribution". npm run export
+The Result: It'll generate a folder at the root level named "Distribution" with containing web page.
+Double-click on the .html page to view the table of contents.